GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/alarms/index.md

 {% Aside %}

+**Chrome 120:** Starting in Chrome 120, the minimum alarm interval has been reduced from 1min to 30s.
+Call    `await chrome.alarms.create('min-alarm', { periodInMinutes: 0.5 });` to set the alarm period to 30s.

-Starting in Chrome 117, the number of active alarms is limited to 500.
+**Chrome 117:** Starting in Chrome 117, the number of active alarms is limited to 500.
 Once this limit is reached, `chrome.alarms.create()` will fail.
 When using a callback, [`chrome.runtime.lastError`][last-error] will be set.
 When using promises, the promise will be rejected.

 {% endAside %}